Jeff Jarrett: Global Force Wrestling (2014–2017)

-WWE Hall of Fame induction and sporadic appearances (2018–2022)
+Second return to WWE (2018–2021)

 On February 19, 2018, WWE, formerly the World Wrestling Federation announced that Jarrett would be inducted into the WWE Hall of Fame, Jarrett was inducted on April 6, by his long-time friend Road Dogg.
-On June 3, 2018, Jarrett made a surprise second return to AAA at Verano de Escandalo where he unmasked himself as the new leader of the MAD heel stable and inserted himself into the events Rey Wagner vs. Rey Mysterio Jr. main event for the AAA Mega Championship, making it a three-way match.
-Jarrett would win the match and become the AAA Mega Champion for the second time after Konnan returned to AAA during the match as an imposter masked La Parka with referee attire on, revealing upon unmasking after the match that he was associated with MAD and aided Jarrett in winning the title by counting the pinfall.
-On July 13 in Querétaro, Jarrett teamed with El Hijo del Fantasma defeating Psycho Clown and Pagano.
-On August 25, at Triplemanía XXVI, Jarrett lost the Mega title to Fénix in a four-way match, which also involved Brian Cage and Rich Swann. at Héroes Inmortales XII, Jarrett lost to Rey Wagner in a Lucha de Apuestas hair vs. hair match. at Rey de Reyes, Jarrett, Killer Kross and La Máscara lost to Las Fresas Salvajes (Mamba and Máximo) and Psycho Clown in a Six-man tag team Steel cage match.

 In January 2019, Jarrett was hired by WWE as a backstage producer.
 He appeared as a surprise second entrant in the Royal Rumble match, where he was eliminated by Elias, defeating him in Jarrett's first singles match in 19 years the following night on Raw.
 In March 2019, it was reported that Jarrett was promoted to a full-time member of the creative team.
 On July 30, 2021, it was reported that Jarrett had quietly departed from WWE in January.

+Second return to AAA (2018, 2022)

+On June 3, 2018, Jarrett made a surprise second return to AAA at Verano de Escándalo where he unmasked himself as the new leader of the MAD heel stable and inserted himself into the events Rey Wagner vs. Rey Mysterio Jr. main event for the AAA Mega Championship, making it a three-way match.
+Jarrett would win the match and become the AAA Mega Champion for the second time after Konnan returned to AAA during the match as an imposter masked La Parka with referee attire on, revealing upon unmasking after the match that he was associated with MAD and aided Jarrett in winning the title by counting the pinfall.
+On July 13 in Querétaro, Jarrett teamed with El Hijo del Fantasma defeating Psycho Clown and Pagano.
+On August 25, at Triplemanía XXVI, Jarrett lost the Mega title to Fénix in a four-way match, which also involved Brian Cage and Rich Swann. at Héroes Inmortales XII, Jarrett lost to Rey Wagner in a Lucha de Apuestas hair vs. hair match. at Rey de Reyes, Jarrett, Killer Kross and La Máscara lost to Las Fresas Salvajes (Mamba and Máximo) and Psycho Clown in a Six-man tag team Steel cage match.